vikrampawar/stories/pages/AtThePark.md

 All we know is that he has a shrewd business sense that'll make Babbani, the local billionaire business magnet, proud, if he possessed that knowledge at that tender age.

-He is carrying a little basket that has various kinds of dry snacks, the chief among them being spicy peanuts.
+He is carrying a little basket that has various kinds of dry snacks, the chief among them being [spicy peanuts](../assets/Peanut_Seller_(212582589).jpeg).

 If Takkarram were in any normal situation, he would have seen that Chikka has been hiding behind the little grass mound that's freshly developed on his right side.